|Office:||1810 Building Room 548|

-Prior to joining the Fox School, TL was a Managing Director for New Society Publishers, where he edited more than 30 books, and a strategic consultant for small and family-owned firms.
-TL has earned a PhD and an MBA from Temple University’s Fox School of Business and an A.B. in Religious Studies from Brown University.
+Prior to joining the Fox School, TL was a Managing Director for New Society Publishers and a strategic consultant for small and family-owned firms.
+TL Hill earned a PhD and an MBA from Temple University and an A.B. in Religious Studies from Brown University.

 - Hill, TL & Scott, Jonathan.
 2014.
 Knows My Business: The Association between Preference for Relational Governance and Owners’ Choice of Banks.
 Journal of Small Business Management.
 In press.